amaglamatedclyde/RepData_PeerAssessment1/README.md

 ## Assignment

 In this assignment the step count observation data was analyzed and plotted through several methods.
 An output html file was then created by knitr.
-All analyses and procedures are documented in final html report file.
+All analyses and procedures are documented in the final html report file.